Porto Activity Guide: Riverside Ribeira, Port Cellars, and the Douro Valley Beyond

 Here's the thing about port wine: it's technically not from Porto at all.
 The grapes grow upriver in the Douro Valley, but the wine has been aged and stored in Vila Nova de Gaia for centuries.
 This tradition started because the cooler, more stable climate near the Atlantic produced better aging conditions than the hot valley interior.

-The result is a waterfront lined with historic lodges - Sandeman, Graham's, Taylor's, Croft, and dozens more.
+The result is a waterfront lined with historic lodges—Sandeman, Graham's, Taylor's, Croft, and dozens more.
 Most offer tours and tastings, and the quality varies significantly.

 Exploring Livraria Lello and Porto's Literary History

 Livraria Lello gets called the most beautiful bookstore in the world so often that the phrase has become almost meaningless.
-But step inside and you understand why the hyperbore persists.
+But step inside and you understand why the hyperbole persists.
 The neo-Gothic facade gives way to an interior of carved wood, stained glass, and that famous crimson staircase curling upward like something from a fever dream.

 J.K.
 Rowling lived in Porto in the early 1990s, and while she's never confirmed Livraria Lello as inspiration for Hogwarts, the visual similarities are striking enough that the bookstore has become a pilgrimage site for Harry Potter fans.